Home Tutorials Training Consulting Books Company Contact us

 5. Pattern and Matcher

-For advanced regular expressions the java.util.regex.Pattern and java.util.regex.Matcher classes are used.
+For advanced regular expressions, the java.util.regex.Pattern and java.util.regex.Matcher classes provide better performance and more functionality than String methods.

-You first create a Pattern object which defines the regular expression.
+You first create a Pattern object that defines the regular expression using Pattern.compile().
 This Pattern object allows you to create a Matcher object for a given string.
-This Matcher object then allows you to do regex operations on a String.
+This Matcher object then allows you to perform various regex operations on a String.

 package de.vogella.regex.test;